 Set in the near future, Earth is ravaged by climate change but Global Governance has a solution: select the very best of the population to live on technologically advanced "lilypads" while the land is left to heal.

 Tebastiana holds a prestigious position as Global Governance's lead art curator, deciding which of the remaining art pieces go to which lilypad.
-She is assured a place on these miraculous floating islands, but she gives it up when she learns the artists themselves are being left behind.
+They are assured a place on these miraculous floating islands, but Tebastiana gives it up when they learn the artists themselves are being left behind.
 Instead, Tebastiana leads a rag-tag group of these neo-pioneers as they create an In-Lander community in the woods, distanced from the chaos of the abandoned cities.

 When Mira joins the community, life is thrown into disarray.
-Her mystical powers of communicating with the ominous Kaiseki threaten to tear the community apart as they struggle to determine which of her predictions are prophecy and which are madness.
+Their mystical powers of communicating with the ominous Kaiseki threaten to tear the community apart as they struggle to determine which of Mira's predictions are prophecy and which are madness.

 THE CYCLE OF SOIL explores the cross-paths of science and spirituality, the rise of primitive communities, the ethics of governmental overreach, and what actions are truly within our human power to control.

 THE CYCLE OF SALT

-The second book takes us into the futuristic worlds of the ten man-made lilypads and the sadistic plot of Salax (they/them), Tebastiana's former lover who betrayed her in favor of a secret plot that resulted in rampant infertility across the In-Land communities in SOIL.
+The second book takes us into the futuristic worlds of the ten man-made lilypads and the sadistic plot of Salax, Tebastiana's former lover who betrayed them in favor of a secret plot that resulted in rampant infertility across the In-Land communities in SOIL.

 THE CYCLE OF SALT is a near future novel about what happens to humanity when urban planning goes haywire.